RaphaelSilv/raphael/content/posts/palindrome/index.md

 ```
 ## Algorithms

-I will cover the most challenging function, it is:
+I will cover the most challenging function it is:

 ```cpp
 bool isPermutedPalindrome(std::string str);
 ```

 Probably the most known method to find a palindrome permutation is through brute
 force.
-It consists of generate every possible permutation and check if it is a palindrome.
+It consists of generate every possible permutation and check if it is a palindrome or not.
 But it is not the most effective solution.
 Usually this algorithm requires
 `recursion` and you should know how expensive it is.
 Use it only when you have to.